Significant monuments

 Virtual visit of Republic Square

 Fortress No. 276 is situated near to the parish church above the Sazava river and is one of the oldest buildings in the town.
-It was built about 1300 by an iron-mill man, Kuncman, who also constructed an iron-mill and a flow mill.
-The Fortress is in a Late Gothic reconstructed style, with a Baroque roof.
-It is the site of the Regional Museum now.
+The Fortress was constructed in 14th or 15th century nearby a ford over the river to the centre.
+First recorded owner was reeve Hanus (reeve 1446-1476).
+At present, it is a Late Gothic structure with a Baroque roof.
+The Regional Museum with an exhibition room has had its seat there.

-Parish church of St. Prokop is situated not far from the square.
+Parish church of St. Procopius is situated not far from the square.
 The existence of the church was first mentioned in 1391.
-It was rebuilt in Late Gothic style almost completely and was consecrated „to the God's glory and St. Prokop“ on 28th July 1560.
-In the interior, there is a Late Gothic sculpture of the Virgin Mary with a baby from the 2nd half of 15th century and a baroque painting of St. Prokop with a Prokop's legend, which used to be placed on an old main Baroque altar.
+It was rebuilt in Late Gothic style almost completely and was consecrated „to the God's glory and St. Procopius“ on 28th July 1560.
+In the interior, there is a Late Gothic sculpture of the Virgin Mary with a baby from the 2nd half of 15th century and a baroque painting of St. Procopius with a Procopius legend, which used to be placed on an old main Baroque altar.
 The painting was drawn by K. Katsch from Kutna Hora.
 New Stations of the Cross were placed in the church during the complete reconstructions in the 1970's.

 Virtual visit of the interior